codefit-consulting/codefit-consulting.github.io/_portfolio/project1.md

     current settings
   - interactive histograms for range-based filters like price and trip duration

-To power the search interface we reviewed several technologies before settling on **Algolia**, a hosted search-as-a-service provider with the indexing and querying features we needed at a reasonable monthly price.
+To power the search interface we evaluated several technologies before settling on **Algolia**, a hosted search-as-a-service provider with the indexing and querying features we needed at a reasonable monthly price.
 The search interface is implemented as a **Vue.js** Single Page Application (SPA) that is loaded as